3D-e-Chem/workflows/README.md

 Bioisosteric replacement workflow using [Kripo Knime nodes](https://github.com/3D-e-Chem/3D-e-Chem-VM/wiki/Software#kripodb).

+## SyGMa-example

+Example for the SyGMa metabolites node: predicting the metabolites of 5 (drug) molecules.

 A Pymol session file called `KRIPO_3rze_2aot.pse` with 3rze + 2aot Kripo fragment alignment is stored next to this workflow.